ianepreston/ianepreston.github.io/_posts/2020-02-15-windows-ds-software.md

 This guide is intended to be useful for anyone trying to get set up for data science in python on windows.
 I think most of the steps are fairly generic, and I'll make an effort to highlight the parts that are more opinionated.
 The sections below will go over the core software that will need to be installed, and some handy customizations.

 *edit 2020-02-17* - I realized I wanted make as well, so I added a section on that.
+Also made note of an issue with launching interactive python from git bash, as well as solutions.

 1. TOC
 {:toc}